sambeevors/pumpkin.js/docs/functions/dom/README.md

 ## qsa

-Get all matching elements in the DOM
+Get all matching elements in the DOM as an array

 ### Parameters